DexterZeng/EntMatcher/README.md

 * triples_2: relation triples encoded by ids in target KG (EN);

 ### Non 1-to-1 Alignment Dataset
-We also offer our constructed non 1-to-1 alignment dataset FB_DBP_MUL (shortened as mul), which adopts the same format.
+We also offer our constructed non 1-to-1 alignment dataset FB_DBP_MUL (shortened as **mul**), which adopts the same format.

 ### Usage
-Unzip the data.zip.
-For the usage of auxiliary information, obtain the name embedding files and place them under corresponding dataset directories.
+Unzip the ```data.zip```.
+For the usage of auxiliary information, obtain the [name embeddings] and [structural embeddings] files and place them under corresponding dataset directories.

 ## Experiments and Results
-To reproduce the experimental results in the paper, you can first download the unified structural embeddings and the name embeddings.
+To reproduce the experimental results in the paper, you can first download the unified [structural embeddings] and [the name embeddings].
 Then put the files under the corresponding directories.
+### Experiment Settings
+#### Hardware configuration and hyper-parameter setting
+We followed the configurations presented in the original papers of these algorithms, and tuned the hyper-parameters on the validation set.
+* Specifically, for **CSLS**, we set k to 1, except on the non 1-to-1 setting where we set it to 5.
+* Similarly, regarding **RInf**, we changed the maximum operation in Equation 2 to top-k average operation on the non 1-to-1 setting, where k is set to 5.
+* As to **Sink**., we set l to 100.
+* For **RL**, we found the hyper-parameters in the original paper could already produce the best results, and directly adopted them.
+* The rest of the approaches, i.e., **DInf**, **Hun.**, and **SMat**, do not contain hyperparameters.

+#### Representation learning models
+Since representation learning is not the focus of this work, we adopted two frequently used models, i.e., **RREA**  and **GCN** .
+* Concretely, **GCN** is one of the simplest models, which uses graph convolutional networks to learn the structural embeddings.
+* **RREA** is one of the best-performing solutions, which leverages relational reflection transformation to obtain relation-specific entity embeddings.

+#### Auxiliary information for alignment
+Although EA underlines the use of graph structure for alignment([An experimental study of state-of-the-art entity alignment approaches,IEE TKDE 2020](https://ieeexplore.ieee.org/document/9174835)), for a more comprehensive evaluation, we examined the influence of auxiliary information on the matching results by following previous works and using entity name embeddings to facilitate alignment.
+We also combined these two channels of information with equal weights to generate the fused similarity matrix for matching.

+#### Similarity metric
+After obtaining the unified entity representations E, a similarity metric is required to produce pairwise scores and generate the similarity matrix S. Frequent choices include the cosine similarity, the Euclidean distance and the Manhattan distance.In this work, we followed mainstream works and adopted the cosine similarity.
 Next, you can run
 ```
 cd src
 python embed_matching.py --algorithm dinf --mode 1-to-1 --encoder gcn --features stru --data_dir "../data/zh_en"
 ```
 and varying the parameter settings.
+### Detailed Results
 > Due to the instability of embedding-based methods, it is acceptable that the results fluctuate a little bit when running code repeatedly.

 > If you have any questions about reproduction, please feel free to email to zengweixin13@nudt.edu.cn.